2 Thessalonians

 v7

-to ... musthrion "the secret power" - the mystery.
+to ... musthrion (on) "the secret power" - the mystery.
 The word "mystery" is used of a hidden secret that will be revealed, rather than of something mysterious.
 The word is used of gospel truth, a hidden divine truth now revealed in Christ.
 What we have here is "a satanic counterpart", Bruce, "those evil forces exposed by and opposed to the power of the gospel", Martin, as NIV.

-hdh "[is] already [at work]" - [is working] now, already.
-"At work even now", Barclay.
+hdh adv. "[is] already [at work]" - [is working] now, already.
+Temporal; "at work even now", Barclay.

-"will continue to do so" - This clause is not in the Gk.
-The Gk. reads "only until the one who is now prevailing is out of the way".
-The "will continue to do so" is prompted by the assumption that there is an ellipsis, ie. energeitai "is at work" is missing.
+oJ katecwn (katecw) pres. part. "the one who [now] holds it back" - the one holding sway, prevailing, ruling.
+The participle serves as a substantive.
+As noted above, the idea of of some authority or power which/who restrains the man of lawlessness is probably off the mark.
+Paul is again referencing the man of lawlessness himself; he is one who holds sway, prevails, rules, for the moment, cf. Lk.4:6.
+So, the Gk. reads, "the secret power of lawlessness is presently at work, although only until the one who is now prevailing is out of the way".
+The NIV "will continue to do so" is prompted by the assumption that there is an ellipsis, namely that energeitai "is at work" is missing.
 This is prompted by translating oJ katecwn as "the one restraining" = "the one restraining is still at work", but an ellipsis is not evident when translated "the one prevailing / ruling".
-"The secret power of lawlessness is presently at work, although only until the one who is now prevailing/ruling (ie. the lawless one) is removed from the scene."
+"The secret power of lawlessness is presently at work, although only until the one who is now prevailing/ruling (ie. the man of lawlessness) is removed from the scene."

 arti + subj. "till" - until. forming an indefinite temporal clause.